Skip to Content

 © Renee Grayson

-Small species leave the nest ten days to two weeks after hatching.
+Small bird species leave the nest ten days to two weeks after hatching.
 At this time, they also make brief flights and continue to be fed by their parents for several days more, at least until they can fly well on their own.

-Once baby birds can fly, some species fend for themselves but most still require some food from their parents for a short time, just not as much as when they were nestlings.
+Once baby birds can fly, some species fend for themselves, but most still require some food from their parents for a short time, just not as much as when they were nestlings.

 Frequently Asked Questions